carlyrichmond/rum-record-store/README.md

 <p style="text-align: center;"><img src="./docs/screenshots/rum-records-react.png" width="450"></p>

-This application provides the code examples for the talk *Are They Really Using It?*, to be given at several forums including:
+This application provides the code examples for the talk *Are They Really Using It?*, presented at several conferences and meetups including:

 1. Lean Agile Scotland
 2. London Java Community